-It's no secret that hospitals, medical offices and healthcare facilities are often the source of infection for millions of people each year.
+It's no secret that hospitals, medical offices, and healthcare facilities are often the source of infection for millions of people each year.
 MRSA, CRE, CRKP, Staph, influenza and E. Coli are among the pathogens contracted in healthcare settings every day.
 In fact, the Center for Disease Control estimates that approximately 1.7 million people contract healthcare-associated infections (HAIs) from hospitals alone, and of those, approximately 99,000 result in death.
 Crunch the numbers, and the picture tells the story: over 4,500 people contract HAIs on a daily basis: nearly one person in every twenty that is admitted to a hospital will acquire an infection.
-Not surprisingly, cost to the healthcare system related to HAIs can be as high as $45 billion per annum, with average infections costing up to $25,900 per incident.
+Not surprisingly, the cost to the healthcare system related to HAIs can be as high as $45 billion per annum, with average infections costing up to $25,900 per incident.
 The financial impact of this phenomenon, according to the CDC, can be overwhelming for healthcare facilities and for the nation's healthcare system in general.
-More frequent and efficient dsinfecting with SD Labs E Water can help mitigate these challanges.
+More frequent cleaning and efficient disinfecting with SD Labs Electrolyzed Water systems manufactured by Viking Pure Solutions can help mitigate these challenges in concert with reducing the opportunity for odor-causing and surface damaging bacteria to proliferate by applying our SD Pro or SD ST products.

 "Approximately 1.7 million people contract healthcare-associated infections (HAIs) from hospitals alone, and of those, approximately 99,000 result in death."